Master of Applied Kinesiology

 The Coaching Stream aims to provide students with knowledge, skills, and abilities to succeed in a range of coach and leadership environments in sports.
 The Coaching Association of Canada offers certification for coaches of entry level, age-group athletes, through to high performance Olympic athletes.
 The coaching stream of the MAK provides the opportunity to acquire advanced knowledge and practical experiences that could aid in obtaining National Coaching Certification Program (NCCP) credentials, including the Chartered Professional Coach designation, along with their MAK degree.
 Coaches will be immersed in a learning environment with other coaches and coaching experts and will be engaged in the practice of coaching with opportunities for reflection and further analysis informed by research, all culminating in a comprehensive capping project that integrates their learning.
 This stream features blended delivery with in-person and hybrid sessions.
 Coaches can complete full-time requirements in two years or pursue part-time studies over several years.

 The Exercise Stream provides students with knowledge, skills, and abilities to succeed in professional exercise practice environments from general health to performance in sport, occupation, and clinical environments across the lifespan.
 This program builds on the strengths of the Acadia Kinesiology practical community engaged, learning opportunities and includes areas of practice in high performance sport, musculo-skeletal injury prevention and maintenance, chronic disease and aging programs, and children & youth.
 This program meets theoretical and practical competencies required for attaining advanced professional certifications with organizations such as the Canadian Society of Exercise Physiology (CSEP), or for registration with a College of Kinesiology.
 This course-based Masters builds on the practical experiences in exercise science and training now provided through the Bachelor of Kinesiology (BKIN) degree.

-Coaching Stream - This stream features blended delivery with face-to-face and distance education sessions.
+Coaching Stream - This stream features blended delivery with in-person and hybrid sessions.
 Coaches can complete full time requirements in two years or pursue part-time studies over several years.

-Exercise Professional Stream - This course-based stream is offered as a 2-year, full-time option and will be taught in a blended pattern utilizing combinations of in-person sessions and on-line, interactive video presentations.
+Exercise Stream - This course-based stream is offered as a 2-year, full-time option and will be taught in a blended pattern utilizing combinations of in-person sessions and on-line, interactive video presentations.